 The Legionella Testing Laboratory and Control of Biohazards Course director Richard Gilpin is President of Richard W. Gilpin, Ph.D.
 Limited, a Maryland Corporation founded in 1981 and incorporated in 1986.

-R. Gilpin Limited consulting includes all aspects of biosafety, legionella testing, expert witness testimony, environmental microbiology, indoor air quality, laboratory and hospital safety, research compliance in the areas of recombinant and synthetic nucleic acids, human subjects, animal research, material transfer agreements, shipping certification, invention disclosures and research grant/contract reporting.
+R. Gilpin Limited consulting includes all aspects of biosafety, legionella testing, expert witness testimony, environmental microbiology, indoor air quality, laboratory and hospital safety, select agents, pathogens, research compliance in the areas of recombinant or synthetic nucleic acids, human subjects, animal research, material transfer agreements, shipping certification, invention disclosures and research grant/contract reporting.

 Dr. Gilpin is a recognized expert on quantitative testing for legionella in warm water-containing mechanical equipment.

 Dr. Gilpin co-directed the course with Dr. Tepper from 1989 until Dr. Tepper’s retirement in 2010.
-Dr. Gilpin continues this biosafety training course at various locations in the United States and overseas.
-The one week Control of Biohazards course at the Johns Hopkins University Mt.
-Washington Conference Center was presented in August 7 - 11, 2017.
-The course may be presented at JHU in April 2018.
+Dr. Gilpin continues the course at various locations in the United States and overseas.
+The one week Control of Biohazards course is also presented at the Johns Hopkins University Mt.
+Washington Campus and Conference Center.

-Dr. Gilpin is a full benefit faculty/senior staff retiree from Johns Hopkins University School of Medicine, Department of Medicine, a former research & development manager at Becton, Dickinson Diagnostic Systems, a 28-year active member of ABSA International, a 51-year active member of the American Society for Microbiology, an emeritus member of the ASM National Registry of Certified Microbiologists, and a 25-year active member of the NSF International Standard 49 Biosafety Cabinetry Joint Committee.
+Dr. Gilpin is a faculty/senior staff retiree from Johns Hopkins University School of Medicine, Department of Medicine, a former research & development manager at Becton, Dickinson Diagnostic Systems, a 28-year active member of ABSA International, a 51-year active member of the American Society for Microbiology, an emeritus member of the ASM National Registry of Certified Microbiologists, and a 25-year active member of the NSF International Standard 49 Biosafety Cabinetry Joint Committee.